Operating policies for the IACC

 Trainees may submit a complaint, with evidence, if there has been an irregularity in the provision for the IACC.
 Any complaints relating to the implementation of the IACC in comparison with the OSFA will not be accepted.

-Trainees may appeal within 20 days of receiving the outcome from their IACC based on any irregularity in the decision-making process of the Examination Board when arriving at the outcome.
+Trainees may appeal within 10 working days of receiving the outcome from their IACC based on any irregularity in the decision-making process of the Examination Board when arriving at the outcome.
 Appeals against academic judgements will not be accepted.